Dheuster/AFT-FO4Edition/readme.txt

      additional commentary for Porter Gage.
 Advise including him in your load-out while in Nuka world (once available).

-     Camp turrets may fire on friendly Raiders.
-Disable them if this happens and you don't want that behavior.
-Leave them on if you do.
-NOTE: Despite occasionally killing raiders, enabling the turrets will not cause raiders to turn against you.

   C. Far Harbor

      All companions will work fine in Far Harbor however the DLC only provides